 Price comparison from over 24,000 stores worldwide

 There are two things Avast’s paid security suites have been known for besides solid protection: good design and high prices.
 That’s changing a little bit, and for the better, with Avast One, the company’s new top-tier product.
-Avast still offers Premier as a step down, but Avast One is a suite well worth considering if you’re interested in solid antivirus plus some extra features and multi-device coverage.
-It has a new design, three pricing tiers, a lot more features included without extra cost, and the pricing is much better than last we looked.
-For this review we’re looking at Avast One Individual.
+Avast still offers a free version, Avast One Essential, as well as a Premium Security product that has fewer features but covers double the number of devices (10 instead of 5) but Avast One is the sweet (suite?) spot, with solid antivirus, some useful extra features, and multi-device coverage.
+Plus the pricing has improved over the years.

 Note: This review is part of our best antivirus roundup.
 Go there for details about competing products and how we tested them.

 Avast One includes an entirely new desktop app.
 Gone are the blue and purple tones, and the orange splotch logo.
 In place of all that, you get a more subdued aesthetic, with a lot of whites and lightly shaded colors, accented by a bolder, and easily spotted blue for the interface buttons.

 The left rail has four simple menu items: Home, Explore, Messages, and Account.
 This makes Avast One look deceivingly simple, but there are a ton of features once you start digging in.